rehierl/node-tree-outliner/readme.md

 implement a general-purpose outline algorithm for any rooted ordered tree of nodes.

-This repository does not represent a "scientific paper".
-Its main intention is to document in detail the reasons that will (hopefully) lead to a proper design.

 This repository is **in a state of flux**.
 It may and will change considerably over time.
 (Direct links to files within this repository will break without further notice).

+This repository does not represent a "scientific paper".
+Its main intention is to document in detail the reasons that will (hopefully) lead to a proper design.
+As it is, this repository contains notes/definitions taken from wikipedia pages and conclusions/definitions derived from these notes.

 <!-- ======================================================================= -->
 ## Overview